 Climate Adaptation & Buildings

 The EU Taxonomy requires every building activity to demonstrate resilience to physical climate risks.
-That means identifying hazards, assessing vulnerabilities, and proving that adaptation measures actually work -- not in theory, but at the specific building site.
+That means identifying hazards, assessing vulnerabilities, and proving that adaptation measures actually work - not in theory, but at the specific building site.

-Why Adaptation Matters
+Why This Matters for Buildings

-For many hazards -- especially heat stress and urban heat islands -- regional climate models are not granular enough.
+For many hazards - especially heat stress and urban heat islands - regional climate models are not granular enough.
 The regulation points toward "high-resolution" and "state-of-the-art" analysis, which in practice means microclimate simulation.

 The Compliance Chain